 This state secrecy is not unique to Los Angeles.
 Only a few states provide for the release of information about agency interactions with children who died of abuse or neglect.
 Texas’ Office of Child Safety posts reviews of fatalities but only when a child died of abuse or neglect during an open case.
 Florida requires an immediate investigation of a child’s death if the family was involved with CPS in the past year and posts the review if the child was found to have died of abuse or neglect.
 In Washington, the Children’s Administration (CA) conducts a review (by experts with no prior involvement in the case) when the death or near-fatality of a child was suspected to be caused by child abuse or neglect, and the child had any history with the CA at the time of death or in the year prior.
 These reviews must be completed within 180 days and posted on the agency’s website.

-The Washington legislation, which requires reviews for families having history with child welfare within the past two years, is the broadest and most useful requirement.
+The Washington legislation is the broadest and most useful requirement.
 However, the universe of cases covered should be increased to include families that had contact with the child welfare agency within the past five years at a minimum.
 The last report on Anthony’s family was made in April 2016, more than two years before Anthony’s death, according to a statement by Bobby Cagle, the DCFS Director.
 After the sixth abuse report concerning Yonatan Aguilar (also in Los Angeles County), Yonatan was locked in a closed for over four years until he was found dead in 2016.

 Reviews should also be required for cases of children who suffer severe injuries due to abuse or neglect as well as cases of chronic severe maltreatment that was allowed to continue despite reports to CPS.
 These would include another Los Angeles County case recently in the news when a jury awarded $45 billion to a girl who suffered two years of sexual abuse after child welfare workers left her in a home with an a accused molester.
 We need to know how these errors happen as well.